Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

 The intuition behind this conjecture is as follows: it is well known that geodesic loops (geodesics for the metric defining the Laplacian that start and finish at $x$) are usually responsible for preventing asymptotic expansions of this type, and the usual `rule of thumb' is that the fewer periodic geodesics exist, the more asymptotic terms in \eqref{LP:asymptotic1} (or its integrated versions) one can obtain.
 This leads to a natural guess that if there are NO looping geodesics, a complete asymptotic expansion of the form~\eqref{LP:asymptotic1} should exist.
 One should, of course, be careful with this type of reasoning since in general it is possible to have singularities in the spectral function that arise from loops of infinite length; i.e. where singularities in the wave propagator return from infinity.
 However, when the dynamics arise from $\mathbb{R}^d$, or, more generally, from an asymptotically flat metric, this type of return from infinity is not expected.

 It is not difficult to see that this conjecture is equivalent to the following statement: suppose, $V_1$ and $V_2$ are two $\USB$ potentials that coincide in a neighbourhood of $\bx$ (or even simply have the same values of all the derivatives at $\bx$) and $H_j=-\Delta+V_j$.
-Then $e_\rho(\bx,\bx;H_1)-e_\rho(\bx,\bx;H_2)=O(\rho^{-\infty})$ as $\rho\to\infty$.
+Then $E(H_1)(\rho;\bx,\bx)-E(H_2)(\rho;\bx,\bx)=O(\rho^{-\infty})$ as $\rho\to\infty$.

-Before \cite{PaSh:16}, this conjecture had been proved for smooth potentials with compact support \cite{PoSh:83,Va:83,Va:84,Va:85} using the standard wave equation methods, only instead of tauberian theorems the straightforward inverse Fourier transform of the solutions was constructed (see also~\cite{Iv:18b} for related problems in the semiclassical setting).
-In \cite{PaSh:16}, this conjecture was proved in the following three cases: \begin{itemize} \item[(a)] $V$ smooth periodic, \item[(b)] $V$ quasi-periodic (a finite linear combination of complex exponentials) with one additional (generic) assumption, \item[(c)] $V$ smooth almost-periodic with several additional assumptions ensuring that the Fourier coefficients of $V$ decay fast enough. \end{itemize} See also~\cite{ShSh:85, Sa:88} for the 1-dimensional case and~\cite{Iv:18a} for related problems in the semiclassical setting.
-In~\cite{PaSh:16} the method of gauge transform was used.
-This method was created in~\cite{Ro:78} to study the discrete spectra of one-dimensional pseudodifferential operators (see also~\cite{Ag:84,HeRo:82}).
+Before \cite{PaSh:16}, \st{this} Conjecture~\ref{conj} had been proved for smooth potentials with compact support \cite{PoSh:83,Va:83,Va:84,Va:85} using the standard wave equation methods \st{only instead of tauberian theorems the straightforward inverse Fourier transform of the solutions was constructed} (see also~\cite{Iv:18b} for related problems in the semiclassical setting).
+In \cite{PaSh:16}, Conjecture~\ref{conj} was proved in the following three cases: \begin{itemize} \item[(a)] $V$ smooth periodic, \item[(b)] $V$ quasi-periodic (a finite linear combination of complex exponentials) with one additional (generic) assumption, \item[(c)] $V$ smooth almost-periodic with several additional assumptions ensuring that the Fourier coefficients of $V$ decay fast enough. \end{itemize} See also~\cite{ShSh:85, Sa:88} for the 1-dimensional case and~\cite{Iv:18a} for related problems in the semiclassical setting.

+The method used in~\cite{PaSh:16} is often called the method of gauge transform.
+This method has appeared in many contexts and is also known by a variety of names; e.g. conjugation to quantum Birkhoff normal form or, in the theory of quasi-periodic operators, KAM.
+This method was used in~\cite{Ro:78} to study the discrete spectra of one-dimensional pseudodifferential operators (see also~\cite{Ag:84,HeRo:82}).
 It was then adapted to periodic operators in \cite{So:05, So:06} and further developed in \cite{PaSo:10,PaSh:12}.
+Some examples of the use of this method occur in~\cite{ChVu:08,Sj:00,We:77}, but there are many others.
 Since our article also relies on a version of the gauge transform method, we describe this method below in detail.

 To the authors' knowledge, the only other case in which~\eqref{LP:asymptotic1} is known is in dimension one with a certain generalization of almost periodic potentials where complex exponentials are multiplied by functions that are well behaved at infinity instead of constants~\cite{Ga:20}.
 In that case, the first author was able to apply the gauge transform method together with wave methods and some modern microlocal tools to prove the conjecture.
 It seems that new ideas would be required to extend these methods to higher dimensions.